oxheadalpha/tezos-faucet-backend/README.md

 - `difficulty`: The difficulty level of the challenge if no CAPTCHA is provided.
 Default for both `USER` and `BAKER`: `5`.
 - `difficultyWithCaptcha`: The difficulty level of the challenge if a valid CAPTCHA is provided.
 Default for both `USER` and `BAKER`: `4`.

 The [src/profiles.ts](src/profiles.ts) file imports this JSON file and validates these properties.
 If any property is missing or invalid, an error will be thrown.
+If `DISABLE_CHALLENGES` is `true`, only `amount` is required.

 Optional: